SpiritBaker/Difficulty-and-AI/README.md

 Update for 1.3:
 - Added more efficient Development click for both Players and AI.
 - Added couple of AI events that disbands Mercenary Companies. ( Temporary workaround )
 - War Enthusiasm changes, secondary participants are affected by balance of forces.
+- Limiting Estate privileges that give 5 loans, to 3 loans, disabling it during bankruptcy.
 - Slight buff to new Rampart building.
 -	Ramparts and State House no longer considered as manufactries.
 Both have limit per state and no special bonus from trade goods.
 -	AI Logic for new buildings.